Battle of Brega–Ajdabiya road: Background

-The battle
+Battle

 Shelling of Ajdabiya starts

 By 8 April, most civilians had left Ajdabiya, but rebels regrouped in the city which was still in rebel hands, after their forces fled in panic to several different directions near Ajdabiya following a swift government push down the road from Brega using artillery the previous day.
 During the day, the rebels sent out a scouting party to verify government troop positions which caused a firefight in which 6 rebels were wounded before they pulled back to Ajdabiya.
 Later, the loyalists hit the main rebel checkpoint at the western gate of the town with mortar fire which caused the opposition forces to retreat from the gate to the city center, 7 km away.
 By evening, pro-Gaddafi forces were 18–19 km from Ajdabiya and once again at its gates, less than two weeks after previously retreating from the town.
 The British MoD claimed to have destroyed two loyalist tanks in air-strikes during the day near the city.